Living With Fire Series

 Fuel Reduction Tour

 Difficulty: Moderate, the campus is hilly.
-Will stay on trails and fire roads as much as possible.
-Access to some units may require off trail walking.
+The tour will stay on trails and fire roads as much as possible.
+Access to some units may require off-trail walking.
 Limited accessibility options may be available.
 Please notify the welcome table of any special needs.

 Session 2: Reducing Risk and Building Resilience